drop-games/eb-docs/docs/Whitepaper/NFT.md

 Tim's idea: you vote for something and you get share from the sales.
 Voters should be insentivized to choose good shit, and not just anything for the sake of it.
 Balance between quantity of this sNFT and quality

 ## NFT Types

+There are various types of NFT availible inside and outside of the game

 ### Swords